ember-community-russia/awesome-ember/README.md

 - [ember-burger-menu](https://github.com/offirgolan/ember-burger-menu) - An off-canvas sidebar component with a collection of animations and styles using CSS transitions.
 - [ember-flatpickr](https://github.com/shipshapecode/ember-flatpickr) - An Ember addon that wraps the Flatpickr date picker.
 - [ember-power-select](https://github.com/cibernox/ember-power-select) - The extensible select component built for ember.
-- [ember-basic-dropdown](https://github.com/cibernox/ember-basic-dropdown) - The basic dropdown you ember app needs
+- [ember-basic-dropdown](https://github.com/cibernox/ember-basic-dropdown) - The basic dropdown you ember app needs.

 ### URL